Medically reviewed by Drugs.com. Last updated on Sep 21, 2022.

 Commonly used brand name(s)

 Therapeutic Class: Parenteral Lipids

-Fat emulsions are used as dietary supplements for patients who are unable to get enough fat in their diet, usually because of certain illnesses or recent surgery.
+Fat emulsions are used for nutritional support in patients who are unable to get enough fat in their diet, usually because of certain illnesses (eg, parenteral nutrition-associated cholestasis) or recent surgery.
 Fats are used by the body for energy and to form substances needed for normal body functions.